 Battle format is a one-on-one competition that sees athletes take it in turn to perform before being judged and scored.
 The winner then progresses to the next round of the knockout competition.

 Dancesport in the form of breakdancing was part of the sporting program at the Youth Olympic Games in 2018.
-The competition was in the battle format, in events for men, women and mixed team.
+The competition was in the battle format, in events for men, women and mixed teams.
 The sport has also been added to the program for the 2024 Paris Olympic Games.
-Breaking is also part of the program for the inaugural World Urban Games.
+Breaking is also part of the program for the World Urban Games and the Asian Games.

 - Dancesport — the competitive form of Ballroom and Latin Dancing, in which contestants perform dances before judges.